-"Easy Recipe for the non-culinary school folks who just like to eat artichokes.
+"Easy recipe for the non-culinary school folks who just like to eat artichokes.
 Boil and grill.
 This is a recipe from trial and error, so some culinary people may have issues with how long it's cooked, etc. But it's just, plain good this way.
 My wife and and I just can't eat artichokes any other way now.
 Read the recipe, then be sure to look at any comments for any improvement or preferable changes.
 Lawry's® isn't necessary, but adds some flavor."

-Get a Vegetable Griller (see picture).
-If you don't have a Vegetable Griller, you can put two sheets of tin foil together, fold up the edges, and pokes some holes in the bottom with a fork.
-Good time to start pre-heating that Grill to 400 degrees.
+If you don't have a vegetable griller, you can put 2 sheets aluminum foil together, fold up the edges, and pokes some holes in the bottom with a fork.

-Remove all leaves from the artichoke.
-Be sure to remove inside leaves (with thorns) and the "hair" and throw away.
-To remove the hair, gently scoop out with a spoon by tracing the edge of the hair where it touches the heart and ONLY scooping out the hair.
-With light pressure and moving back and forth, the hair will dislodge from the heart if you slide the spoon in between the two.
+To remove the hairy part attached to the heart, gently scoop out with a spoon by tracing the edge of the hair where it touches the heart and only scooping out the hair.
+With light pressure and moving back and forth, the hair will dislodge from the heart if you slide the spoon in between the 2.